indico/indico/doc/guides/VideoServicesGuides/ManagerOverview/ManagerOverview.rst

 Every time that a value of one of the filtering fields is changed, the results do not update automatically.
-You need to press the *Apply Filter* button for the changes to take place.
+You need to press the *Apply Filter* button in order for the changes to propagate the results area.

 If you want to update the results without changing the filtering criteria, press the same button (its text should read *Refresh*).